oitzujoey/duck-lisp/language.md

   list)
 ```

-The most significant limitation is that there are separate runtime and compile time environments, which means that macros cannot call functions in the runtime environment and functions in the runtime environment cannot call functions in the compile time environment.
-The `comptime` keyword is provided to run code at compile time.
+The most significant limitation is that there are separate runtime and compile-time environments, which means that macros cannot call functions in the runtime environment, and functions in the runtime environment cannot call functions in the compile-time environment.
+The `comptime` keyword is provided to run code at compile-time.

 ```lisp
 (comptime